History of NRH

 In 1952, Clarence Jones began to subdivide his 268-acre dairy farm into a suburban addition in the area that is now Cummings Drive.
 In 1953, the North Richland Hills Civic League sought to have the area annexed to Richland Hills, then voted to form their own city when annexation was denied.
 An election was held, and the 268 acres of the Jones Farm, with a population of 500, became officially incorporated as the City of North Richland Hills.

 By 1957, the North Richland Hills' boundary was within two miles of Smithfield and by 1960, Smithfield had been annexed to North Richland Hills.
 In 1960, the population of North Richland Hills was beginning to rise at 8,662 residents, with that number doubling to 16,514 by 1970.
 The city's population continued to grow at a rapid pace with the 1980 census at 30,592 and the 1990 census reflecting 45,895.
 As the city entered the new millennium, it was estimated that the population was approximately 56,500.
-Today, North Richland Hills is the third largest city in Tarrant County with nearly 70,000 residents.
+Today, North Richland Hills is the fourth largest city in Tarrant County with more than 70,000 residents.

 North Richland Hills operates under a charter adopted in 1964, which provides for a "Council-Manager" form of government.
 The City Council is composed of a mayor and seven council members elected at large.
 The council determines the overall goals and objectives for the city, establishes policies and adopts the city's annual operating budget.
 The city manager oversees the day-to-day operations of the city.